stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

 Yeah.
-Well, I think the fact that... the fact that we can get to the end of an episode and think, "Actually, maybe we need to have another go at that" is kind of indicative of the fact that we didn't-- we don't have [__BEN:__ No.] much going in.
+Well, I think the fact that we can get to the end of an episode and think, "Actually, maybe we need to have another go at that" is kind of indicative of the fact that we don't have [__BEN:__ No.] much going in.
 You know, we try and--

 #### BEN

-Well, we, we completely changed the tenor of, um-- in the last episode when we had the corridor scene, we recorded a version of the corridor scene where there were people around and then decided [__TIM:__ Yes.] actually no.
+Well, we completely changed the tenor of-- in the last episode when we had the corridor scene, we recorded a version of the corridor scene where there were people around and then decided [__TIM:__ Yes.] actually no.

 #### TIM